hotam-singh/tutorials/tutorials.md

 * In Horizontal scaling you can add more nodes to your existing system.
 * In Vertical scaling you can add more resources to a single node.

-## What are the limitations of Node.js?
+## What are the limitations of nodejs?
 There are following limitations of Node.js:

 * It doesn’t support multi-threaded programming.